joet203/story/README.md

 Web app for children to generate custom short stories and images with wellness themes.
-For use by guidance/wellness coaches with middle school students.
+For use by guidance/wellness counselors with middle school students.

 See server.js for main api endpoints.